dbenn/cgp/README.md

 those for Antlr (2.7.0) and Notio (0.2.2).

-pCG has been tested under Linux 2.2 (RedHat 6.0), Windows 98, and a few versions of Solaris/SunOS, but primarily the first two.
-Despite being Java software, I won't make any claims about whether pCG will run on other operating systems, but please let me know if you are using another OS apart from the ones listed, e.g. Mac.
+pCG has been tested under Linux 2.2 (RedHat 6.0), Windows 98, and a few versions of Solaris/SunOS, but primarily the first two, and more recently under Mac OS X. Despite being Java software, I won't make any claims about whether pCG will run on other operating systems, but please let me know if you are using another OS apart from the ones listed.
 Usage
 -----
 pCG is a command-line interpreter but has no interactive mode.
 Edit a pCG